Soaring Poverty Rate and Failing Financial Literacy Scores No Coincidence in Mississippi

 Mississippi has the highest poverty rate in the country and routinely earns the lowest scores in financial literacy tests.
 To her credit, State Treasurer Lynn Fitch says that is no coincidence.

 Her problem is a state legislature that has its own fiscal problems, and in the most recent session shot down proposals she had endorsed to help turn the tide.
 Fitch wants mandatory financial literacy classes in high school and equal pay for women.
 Opposing lawmakers say she is “pandering.”

 This is what some advocates are up against as they seek to bring financial education to young people.
 Mississippi is by no means alone in putting up resistance.
 With a budget shortfall, New Mexico recently cut its financial literacy programs.
 Ohio has backtracked.
 In Quebec, Canada, officials are embroiled in a battle royale over financial education in schools.

 But the issue in Mississippi is most striking because of the state’s dubious rankings.
 With 22% of the state’s population living below the poverty line, it comes in dead last.
-And in December, Mississippi was the only state to receive an F in a national report card on adult financial literacy from the Champlain College Center for Financial Literacy.
+In December, Mississippi received a C in a national report card on adult financial literacy from the Champlain College Center for Financial Literacy.
 The state rates dead last in another report on least money savvy states.